nikvdp/bbb/README.md

 # BabashkaBins

-tl;dr: A low friction quick and easy way to develop CLI tools in Clojure that you can distribute as self-contained static binaries (babashka-bins)
+A low friction, quick and easy way to develop CLI tools in Clojure that you can distribute as self-contained static binaries (babashka-bins).

-In other words, GraalVM-magic on easy mode.
+`bbb` lets you take a standard Clojure project layout, run it under both JVM Clojure and [babashka](https://github.com/babashka/babashka), and then automates the compilation of your project into a static binary with GraalVM for you when it's time to distribute it.

 ## The problem